Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Type Status

-The type designation of a specimen, if it is a type specimen.<br></br>
+The type designation of a specimen, whether it is a name-bearing specimen or part of a type series.<br></br>
 **Examples:** `holotype` `isotype` `paratype`<br></br>
 See Darwin Core's [typeStatus](https://dwc.tdwg.org/terms/#dwc:typeStatus)

 ### Disposition

-The location or status of the physical specimen<br></br>
+The location or status of the physical specimen with respect to a collection.<br></br>
 **Examples:** `missing` `on loan` `in collection` `stored under genus "Mimulus"`<br></br>
 See Darwin Core's [disposition](https://dwc.tdwg.org/terms/#dwc:disposition)

 ### Occurrence ID (override)

-This is the Global Unique Identification (GUID) for the specimen.
+The Globally Unique Identifier (GUID) for the specimen.
 This value should be stable and uniquely identify the specimen relative to all other specimens within the world.
-If your collection is set to have occurrenceIDs/GUIDs generated by the portal (this is the suggested setting for all live-managed collections), this field will appear blank in the occurrence editor form.
+If your collection is set to have occurrenceIDs/GUIDs generated by the portal (this is the suggested setting for all live-managed collections), this field will appear blank in the Occurrence Editor form.
 To view the occurrenceID value associated with your specimen, click the Public Display link at the top of the page.<br></br>
 **Examples:** `000866d2-c177-4648-a200-ead4007051b9` `urn:catalog:UWBM:Bird:89776`<br></br>
 See Darwin Core's [occurrenceid](https://dwc.tdwg.org/terms/#dwc:occurrenceid)

 ### Field Number

 An identifier given to the collecting event in the field.
-This number often serves as a link between the event indicated in the field notes and the specimen record<br></br>
+This number often serves as a link between the event indicated in the field notes and the specimen record.<br></br>
 **Examples:** `2024-04-05-00045` `JOSHUATREE_35` `2025AH0718-01`<br></br>
 See Darwin Core's [fieldnumber](https://dwc.tdwg.org/terms/#dwc:fieldnumber)

 ### Language

-The language of the label information or record<br></br>
+The language of the label information or record.<br></br>
 **Examples:** `en` `es` `pt` `fr`<br></br>
 See Darwin Core's [language](https://dwc.tdwg.org/terms/#dc:language)

 ### Label Project

-This field is used to group records from a specific project or category.
+A value used to group records from a specific project or category for internal use.
 Once a value is entered in this field, all records with that same value can be printed at one time using the [batch label printing tools](/docs/Editor_Guide/Label_Customization)<br></br>
 **Examples:** `Plants of Sedona 2012` `PCC TCN 2018`<br></br>
 This field does not map the Darwin Core and is excluded from Darwin Core Archive exports.